brainpy/BrainPy/docs_state/core-concepts/neurons.rst

 Neurons
 =======

-Neurons are the fundamental computational units in BrainPy 3.0.
+Neurons are the fundamental computational units in ``brainpy.state``.
 This document explains how neurons work, what models are available, and how to use and create them.

 Overview
 --------

-In BrainPy 3.0, neurons model the dynamics of neural populations.
+In ``brainpy.state``, neurons model the dynamics of neural populations.
 Each neuron model:

 - Maintains **membrane potential** (voltage)
 - Integrates **input currents**